 This doesn't come cheap.
 A helitanker can cost up to $15 million, and $8,000 an hour to operate.
 But Joel Lane told us it's money well spent.

 He told us about the Tuna Fire, which ignited in dry brush near Malibu last July.
 It was promptly doused by a quick reaction Chinook at a cost of several hundred thousand dollars, a fraction of what it would have cost if the fire had gotten out of control.
 If you never heard of the Tuna Fire, says Lane, that's a win.

 Joel Lane: So the 10-acre fire that you—that we catch 98% of the time, it's never gonna make the paper, you're never gonna hear about it.
 Public wakes up the next day and unless they drive by it, they never know it happened.
 And we do that very successfully, especially in Southern California.

 Bill Whitaker: The finances that you're laying out, that, yes, it's expensive to have these aircraft but it's more expensive if you don't catch the fire.

 Joel Lane: Exponentially.

 Joel Lane: Correct.

-In Northern California, the.
-Exhausted firefighters are still fighting the Caldor Fire.
+In Northern California, the Dixie Fire became the largest single fire in state history.
+Firefighters fought the Caldor Fire for months.
 The cost?
 More than a half-billion dollars and climbing.
-Yet during our trip, the helitankers flew only one out of four nights.
-We wondered why?
-So did Orange County fire chief Brian Fennessy, who had sent his best equipment to fight the state's worst fires.
+Yet, during our trip last August, the helitankers flew only one out of four nights.
+We wondered, why?
+So did Orange County Fire Chief Brian Fennessy, who had sent his best equipment to fight the state's worst fires.

 Bill Whitaker: Did they not put it to work as soon as you brought it up here?